mashikro/my-smart-journal/README.md

-# MySmartJournal
+# 📝 MySmartJournal 📝
+MySmartJournal is a full-stack web app gratitude journal

+Deployment Link: Coming soon...

 ## Summary

-MySmartJournal is a full-stack web app gratitude journal where users can make a 'morning' or a 'night' type journal entry, view the history of their journal entries, and sort/filter by time or type.
-Users are asked the same 3 questions for each entry type, so users can see how their answers change over time.
-The smart aspects of the journal include sentiment analysis using AWS Comprehend API, SMS reminders using Twilio API, and various data visualizations of streaks, moods, and common phrases using Charts JS and custom data analysis.
+- The journal allows users to make a 'morning' or a 'night' type journal entry, view the history of their journal entries, and sort/filter by time or type.
+- Users are asked the same 3 questions for each entry type, so users can see how their answers change over time.
+- The smart aspects of the journal include sentiment analysis using AWS Comprehend API, SMS reminders using Twilio API, and various data visualizations of streaks, moods, and common phrases using Charts JS and custom data analysis.

-## About the Developer
+## About the Developer 🤖

-MySmartJournal was authored by Masha Ikromova.
+MySmartJournal was authored by [Masha Ikromova](https://www.linkedin.com/in/mashikro/).
 Masha studied Neuroscience and Software Engineering at Columbia University and Hackbright Academy respectively.
-This is her first full-stack software.
+This is her first full-stack software project.
 Learn more about the developer on [Linkedin](https://www.linkedin.com/in/mashikro/).

-## Technologies
+## Technologies 👾
 ### Tech Stack

 - Python